cockroachdb/docs/v20.1/admin-ui-cluster-overview-page.md

 The **Cluster Overview** page of the Admin UI displays key metrics about your cluster and individual nodes.
 These include liveness status, replication status, uptime, and hardware usage.

-If you have an [enterprise license](enterprise-licensing.html), you can enable the [Node Map](#node-map-enterprise) view for a visual representation of your cluster.
+If you have an [enterprise license](enterprise-licensing.html), you can enable the [Node Map](#node-map-enterprise) view for a visual representation of your cluster's geographic layout.

 ## Cluster Overview panel